Hardline (subculture)

-Hardline is a deep ecology far-right subculture that has its roots in the vegan straight edge hardcore punk scene.
-It is commonly seen as a more extreme version of straight edge.
-From its outset, Hardline adherents put out statements and literature pushing a biocentric view of the world, which advocated for militant veganism, animal rights, anti-abortion, anti-homosexuality, and a much more militant version of the straight edge philosophy, which advocates for a no alcohol, no drugs, no tobacco lifestyle.
-The Hardline worldview has been described variously as ecoauthoritarian and ecofascist in nature.
-Nonetheless, Hardline co-founder Sean Muttaqi adamantly rejected racism even while sending mixed signals about fascism.
+Hardline is a subculture that has its roots in the vegan straight edge hardcore punk scene.
+It is commonly seen as a more extreme version of straight edge, with influences from deep ecology philosophy.
+From its outset, hardline adherents put out statements and literature pushing a biocentric view of the world, which advocated for veganism, animal rights, anti-abortion, anti-homosexuality, and a much more militant version of the straight edge philosophy, which advocates for a no alcohol, no drugs, no tobacco lifestyle.
+The hardline worldview has been accused by critics as ecoauthoritarian.
+Hardline co-founder Sean Muttaqi adamantly rejected racism and fascism.

-Many hardline bands existed, the most well known of which were Vegan Reich and Raid.
-Earth Crisis were loosely aligned with the subculture, but were not necessarily a hardline band.
+A handful of hardline bands existed, the most well known of which were Vegan Reich and Raid.
+Earth Crisis was loosely aligned with the subculture, but were not necessarily classified as a hardline band.

-The heyday of Hardline was in the 1990s when Hardline chapters existed in a number of cities across the United States as well in the United Kingdom and Germany.
-However, by end of the 1990s the subculture had mostly faded out of existence.
+The heyday of hardline was in the early to mid-1990s when hardline chapters existed in a number of cities across the United States as well in the United Kingdom and Germany.
+However, by end of the 1990s, the subculture had mostly faded out of existence.